errea/30Days-of-Javascript/README.md

 Here n is an integer number we have to print the table of n, first take user input and store the value in ‘n‘. after that use a ‘for loop‘ and put the three condition in ‘for loop‘.
 Below is a for loop syntax.

 So according to above syntax take a user input, and initialize the loop with i = 0 and put the condition i <= 10 and last condition is i++ or i =i+1.And multiplication i and n and print the result is according to the problem statement.

+**** Day Seven ****
+Task: Given an array of X amount of integers, print the array’s elements in reverse order as a single line of space-separated numbers.

+This was a far simpler version of what we needed to do on Day 6, so it was a total breeze in comparison.

+Process: Create a string variable which will hold our content to print out.
+Then run a for loop which goes through the array (decrementing by 1 each time) and sticks the array[index] value into myArray string.
+This proceeds, starting where i = arr.length-1 and ends when i becomes -1.

+Why i = arr.length – 1?
+Because arr.length (in the case of the test case is 4 [1, 4, 3, 2]) is the array index + 1.
+The array we’re given has length of 4 but index of 3.
+Whatever the size of the array, its length is always index + 1.
+So to start from the length value alone wouldn’t work.
+We need to start with length – 1 and decremented down to the beginning array index of 0.